If you have left the UK and arrived in Cayman, you now need to think about dealing with the limited formalities associated with leaving the UK.

 Temporary Non-Residence

-If you return to the UK within 5 years of leaving (and for these purposes we are considering 5 complete calendar years, not 5 complete tax years), you may be liable to UK tax in relation to income and capital gains that arose whilst you were non-UK resident.
+If you return to the UK within 5 years of leaving (and for these purposes in certain circumstances we are considering 5 complete calendar years, not 5 complete tax years), you may be liable to UK tax in relation to income and capital gains that arose whilst you were non-UK resident.
 Any UK tax charge will arise in the year of return.
 It is therefore important to consider the timing of any return to the UK before you actually move.
 The so-called 5 year rule generally only applies to income which was connected with the period prior to your commencement of non-residence or capital gains on the disposal of assets held before you became non-UK resident.

 If you are thinking of returning to the UK you should consider obtaining tax advice specific to your individual needs in order to understand your UK tax obligations.
 Your move may also provide an opportunity to plan your return to the UK in the most tax efficient manner.
 Many things may have happened in your period of non-UK residence: you may have invested in certain investments, created Cayman companies or trusts.
 The UK tax rules are very complex when these entities are considered.

 This article only considers the personal UK income tax and CGT implications of ceasing or commencing UK residence and an individual’s liability to UK income tax and CGT when non-UK resident in broad terms.
-Specific UK tax advice should be sought for your personal circumstances.
+Specific UK tax advice should always be sought for your personal circumstances.

 Hotchkiss Associates Limited